AlexNanut/ORM-E-Commerce-Back-End/README.md

 # Overview

 ## The Challenge:
-This challenge requires the creation of an e-commerce back-end site that meets specific user requirements.
+This challenge required the creation of an e-commerce back-end site.
 These requirements include the ability to connect to a MySQL database using Sequelize, create a development database that is seeded with test data, sync Sequelize models to the MySQL database, and display data from categories, products, and tags in a formatted JSON.
 The application should also be able to create, update, and delete data in the database.

 ## User Story